JavaScript Scope

 console.log(colour) //blue

-The code above shows a variable used without being declared becomes global.
+The code above shows that a variable used without being declared becomes global.

 Local scope

-A variable is said to be local if it is embedded inside a function.
-Local variables can be accessed within its function and its nested functions.
-Variables declared locally would become inaccessible outside the function.
+A variable is considered local if it is defined inside a function.
+Local variables can be accessed within that function and its nested functions.
+Variables declared locally are not accessible outside the function.

 let colour = "yellow"; // global scope